talfig/talfig/readme.md

-👋 Hello!
-I'm Tal
+👋 About Me
-I'm a 17-year-old aspiring developer with a keen interest in AI and machine learning.
-I'm looking for opportunities where I can engage in development and research, apply and expand my current knowledge, and acquire new skills.
+I'm a 17-year-old enthusiast with a passion for AI and machine learning, currently seeking opportunities to dive into development and research.
+I’m eager to apply and expand my current knowledge, acquire new skills, and contribute to innovative projects.

-🎯 My Goals:
-Engage in Development and Research: I am eager to work on projects that challenge my problem-solving abilities and allow me to contribute to innovative solutions.
-Apply and Expand Knowledge: I aim to apply what I've learned in AI and machine learning to real-world problems while continuously expanding my skill set.
-Acquire New Skills: I'm dedicated to lifelong learning and excited to acquire new technical skills and knowledge in the ever-evolving field of technology.

-🔍 Interests:
-Artificial Intelligence (AI): Exploring the capabilities of AI to solve complex problems.
-Machine Learning: Building and improving models to gain insights from data.
+🎓 Education
+The Open University of Israel
+B.Sc.
+Computer Science
+2023-2026 (Graduation)
+2nd-year student with a GPA of 100
+🛠️ Skills and Abilities
+Programming Languages: C/C++, Python, Java, with basic experience in C# and SQL Machine Learning: Foundational concepts and techniques with hands-on experience in TensorFlow, Scikit-Learn, and PyTorch 🚀 Projects
+Stellar Classification
+Developed a stellar classification model using ML methods such as KNN, SVM, and Perceptron, achieving high accuracy in image-based stellar identification.

+Sign Language Recognition
+Engineered a sign language recognition system using CNN architecture and DL methods, accurately translating video inputs into defined sign language sentences.

+🌟 Connect with Me
+talfig8@gmail.com